vEnhance/web.evanchen.cc/input/faq-raqs.md

 huge thing that contests did for me was providing me access to one of the best peer groups out there.
-Most of the friends that I have today came in some way or other from the math contest circuit, even though many of them will certainly not be doing math as a career.
+Most of the friends that I have today came in some way or other from the math contest circuit, even though many of them will certainly not be doing math as a career.[^social]

+[^social]:
-(This doesn't technically relate to the question because it's not something I was "taught", but it would have been misleading of me to omit it;
+    This doesn't technically relate to the question because it's not something I was "taught", but it would have been misleading of me to omit it;
-the social aspect of contests was huge for me.)
+    the social aspect of contests was huge for me.

 ### {{ faq("R-4", "Would it help to have a tutor/mentor for olympiad math?") }}